Houston Car Accident Lawyers

 Your Advocates Before The Insurance Company And In The Courtroom

 Can you collect compensation for a bicycle accident or pedestrian accident even if you were not in the designated safe areas?
 Are you entitled to workers’ compensation if injured in a car wreck at work?
 The answers to both of these questions is “yes.”
 If you are hit by a car while jaywalking (crossing the street not in the intersection) or while the “don’t cross” sign is on, you can still recover damages for your injuries if the driver of the car was negligent.
 For instance, if the driver was not paying attention, speeding or drunk, you can bring a claim even if you may have been somewhat at fault.
-Also, if you were hurt in a vehicle accident while working, you can file a Texas worker’s compensation claim AND pursue damages against the other driver.
+Also, if you were hurt in a vehicle accident while working in Houston or anywhere in the state, you can file a Texas worker’s compensation claim AND pursue damages against the other driver.

 At Michael P. Fleming & Associates, P.C., you will talk to car crash attorneys who are focused on your best interests.
 They will answer any personal injury questions you have honestly and in a way that you can understand.